 Should you elect to use a retail pharmacy, pay the full cost of the covered medication (do not show your SAMBA Health Insurance Identification Card).
 Submit the bill to your primary insurance carrier.
 After their consideration, submit the claim and the explanation of benefits (EOB) directly to the Medco Health office at:

-Medco Health Solutions, Inc. P. O. Box 2187 Lee's Summit, MO 64063-2187
+Medco Health Solutions, Inc. P. O. Box 2187 Lee's Summit, MO 64063-2187 doctor, when a generic equivalent is available.

 Prescription drug benefits - continued on next page